 Did you know the cost Impact of medication non-adherence is $528 billion from non-optimized medication therapy?1 That’s equivalent to 16% of U.S. total health expenditures and contributes to 275,689 deaths per year.2

-As a healthcare provider, you can motivate your patients to adhere to their medication regimens, which can contribute to improved outcomes and increased STARs performance.
-Lack of medication adherence also negatively impacts your STARs performance, which in turn can negatively impact your reimbursement.
+As a healthcare provider, you can motivate your patients to adhere to their medication regimens, which can contribute to improved outcomes and increased STARS performance.

 We developed this video to offer best practices in boosting medication adherence among your patient population.

 Use the 6 SIMPLE strategies below to help improve medication adherence among your patient population.